Apple to launch iPhone 12 series on Oct 13

 All four iPhone models are expected to feature OLED displays and 5G support, according to foreign analysts.

-The entry-level iPhone 12 may come with 64GB storage in a total of six colors including black, white, blue, red, yellow as well as coral.
+The entry-level iPhone 12 may come with 64GB storage in a total of six colours including black, white, blue, red, yellow as well as coral.